finalclass/lazy-cache-object/README.md

         // you can decide if you want the cache to be invalidated after TTL
         // you should return a boolean or a promise for a boolean
         // this function will be called every time LazyCacheObject will try
-        // to invalidate the `key`
+        // to invalidate the key.
         return true;
     },
     onError(err) {
         // this one is optional as well
-        // this is called anytime any of your promises will return an error console.error('an error ocured', err);
+        // it's called anytime any of your promises returns an error console.error('an error ocured', err);
     }
 });